SaadLaggoun/Sliding-Tiles-Puzzle/README.md

 ---

-### ⚙️ Stage 1: Performance Boost – One-Dimensional Awakening
+### ⚙️ Stage 1: Performance Boost – One-Dimensional array

 After the basics worked, I got an itching feeling to do the next step of optimization.